A variant of the Raviart-Thomas method for smooth domains with straight-edged triangles: Introduction

 An outline of the paper is as follows.
-In Section 2 we define the model problem to be treated by the variant of the Raviart-Thomas mixed method for triangles.
-Some pertaining notations are also given therein, followed by a preliminary material relating the family of meshes considered in the sequel to the boundary of the curved domain.
-Section 3 is devoted to the presentation of our method as applied to solve the model problem with mixed or Neumann boundary conditions; Raviart-Thomas mixed finite elements of arbitrary order based on meshes with straight-edged triangles are considered; corresponding feasibility results are proven.
-The well-posedness and uniform stability analysis of the underlying approximate problem is carried out in Section 4, at first for convex domains, and then extended to the case of non convex domains.
-Section 5 deals with the interpolation errors in the $H(div)$-norm for the space of shape-fluxes under consideration.
-This allows for establishing best possible a priori error estimates in the natural norm in Section 6.
-A numerical validation of those theoretical results is carried out in Section 7.
-We conclude in Section 8 with some remarks.
+In Section 2 we define the model problem to be treated by our mixed finite element method.
+General considerations are made on the kind of Petrov-Galerkin formulation employed in this work to approximate it and corresponding error bounds are given.
+This material is followed by the presentation in Section 3 of concepts, notations and properties related to the family of meshes considered in the sequel, more particularly in connection with the boundary of the curved domain.
+Section 4 is devoted to the description of the specific spaces used here to approximate the model problem with mixed or Neumann boundary conditions, namely, Raviart-Thomas spaces of arbitrary order based on straight-edged triangles; corresponding feasibility results are proven.
+In Section 5 the well-posedness and uniform stability analysis of the approximate problem is carried out.
+Section 6 deals with the interpolation errors in the $H(div)$-norm for the space of shape-fluxes under consideration.
+This leads to best possible a priori error estimates in the natural norm established in Section 7.
+In Section 8 we supply a relevant complement, make some important comments and provide a short summary of the article. \\ We left aside lengthy proofs for a result used in Section 5, but for the sake of completeness they are given in Appendix I. Additionally we report in Appendix II some numerical experiments confirming formal results obtained in this work. \\